eventually11/MockOrderDataStructured/README.md

     start_task_validation: VARCHAR(255) - Validation information for the start task.
     end_task_validation: VARCHAR(255) - Validation information for the end task.
     status_group: INT - Status group identifier for order tracking.

+The primary output of this project includes two key files:

+Text File: A text file (SaasPartnerOrderDataStructure_Documentation.txt) that documents the structure of the SaaS partner orders.
+It includes detailed information about each field, such as its name, type, description, and any rules or constraints applied.

+JSON File: A JSON file (SaasPartnerOrderDataStructure_Documentation.json) that provides the same documentation in a structured, machine-readable format.
+This format is useful for integration with other systems or for further automated processing.

 ## Installation